 - Lightheadedness or a sudden cold sweat

 - You have questions or concerns about your condition or care.

-- Take aspirin if directed.
-Your healthcare provider may suggest that you take an aspirin a day to prevent blood clots from forming in the carotid arteries.
-If your healthcare provider wants you to take aspirin daily, do not take acetaminophen or ibuprofen instead.
+- Aspirin, or other blood thinner, may be recommended.
+These will help prevent blood clots from forming in your carotid arteries.
+If your healthcare provider wants you to take aspirin, do not take acetaminophen or ibuprofen instead.

 Warning signs of a stroke: